The abandoned palaces of Europe will take your breath away

 Sammezzano Castle, Tuscany, Italy

-Since the 1990s, the palace has been owned by the same Italo-British company, Sammezzano Castle Srl, who intended to reopen the castle as a five-star luxury hotel.
+Since the 1990s, the palace has been owned by the same Italo-British company, Sammezzano Castle Srl, who intended to reopen it as a five-star luxury hotel.

 After several failed attempts at fundraising, a conservation group called Save Sammezzano took on the project – and not a day too soon, as the years of neglect were starting to take their toll on this precious building.